 Psychology of the period from puberty to adulthood; the major developmental tasks such as identity formation and the influence of differential parental style upon the development of adolescents.
 Prerequisite: U09-100.
+Credit 3 units.
+UColl: OLI

 U09 Psych 3251 Juvenile Delinquency